edwardlanto/inhabitent/README.md

 * I found that specificity was another big point here, and overriding the styles I was given, with a higher amount of specificity.

 * I learned how to target certain pages while keeping other undisrupted by using specificity and targeting the page and working my way down to the targeted element.

+* Creating custom post types to categorize products and using that custom post type in a